MirisWisdom/HCE/spv3/legacy/loader/master/doc/loading.md

 ## Executable Initiation

-If the verification passes, then the provided/[detected](detection.md) executable will start up.
+If the verifications pass, then the provided/[detected](detection.md) executable will start up.
 Any arguments passed to the library or the CLI will be (serialised and) passed to the executable.

+If the maps or executable verification fails, then the execution of SPV3 will be aborted to prevent further errors.